-Another reason for its popularity is that brownstone could be laid in long sheets with almost invisible seems.
-This created a unified visual effect which is what developers were looking for in these new row houses.
+Another reason for its popularity is that brownstone could be laid in long sheets with almost invisible seams.
+This created a unified visual effect, which is what developers were looking for in these new row houses.
 Brick-front row houses, with their stark white motor-lines between each brick, were far less visually appealing.

 How did brownstones come to symbolize wealth?